St. John's Rod and Gun Club 2017: (87 Photos)

 76.

-77. This was also the first big event for our very recently opened Range A which provided an excellent facility for the Rifle portion of the Youth Shoot.
+77. This was also the first big event held in part on our recently opened Range A. It provided an excellent facility for the Rifle portion of the Youth Shoot.

 78.

-79. Ongoing maintenance is a fact of life at any facility and the SJRGC is no exception.
+79. Ongoing maintenance is a fact of life at any facility and SJRGC is no exception.
 These voice release systems get broken up by the wind, and connectors corrode from the rain.
-With 20 units in service there's always one ready for repair.
+With 20 units in service there's always one in need of repair.

 80.